RealDrJester/OpenRailsLink/README.md

    *Integrated Game Launcher: Configure and launch different Open Rails installations or profiles directly from the application.

+   * openrailslink.exe --profile "your/profile/address.xml" as argument command to load your favourite profile instantly.

 --- ⚙️ Requirements ---

 Before you begin, ensure you have the following installed: